c0chenji/getName/README.md

 # getName
-a application to create Chinese name based on tranditional elements
+It is an application to create Chinese name based on tranditional elements

 Before checking this project, make sure python 3.5 is installed.